Important Advice for People Who Drive RVs

 - Learn how to use your side mirrors as well as your rear view camera.

 - Take rest breaks every two hours or less.
-This will ease mental and physical stress and will make your trip more pleasant.
-It will also refresh you so that you will be more alert when driving your coach.
+This will ease mental and physical stress and will also refresh you so that you will be more alert when driving.

-- If you have a second skilled driver, switch seats and let them handle the driving for awhile.
+- If you have a second skilled driver, share the driving with them.

-It is extremely important for RV owners to gain the knowledge they need before heading down the road.
+It is extremely important for RV owners to take their driving skills and knowledge seriously.

 Following the safe RV driving tips mentioned in this article takes a little time and work, but it is well worth the effort.